5 Medical Peripherals for the iPad or iPhoneJanuary 26, 2012 by Katie Matlack

 5. MobiUS SP1 Ultrasound Imaging Device

-Watch your little one grow day by day with your own personal ultrasound; rural doctors and home care givers can benefit from the extreme portability of this peripheral compared to the standalone machine, and will certainly enjoy its lower price–$7,495.
+Rural doctors and home care givers can benefit from the extreme portability of this peripheral compared to the standalone machine, and will certainly enjoy its lower price.
 Wi-Fi and cell connectivity means images can be shared quickly.
 Captured images are small enough for mobile usage but smaller than those captured through traditional ultrasound machines.
 Unfortunately, Mobisante’s device doesn’t run on iOS yet.
 But we thought it was so cool, we had to include it and hold our breath waiting for an iOS version.

 If you found this post intriguing, wait for a coming post, where I'll discuss three more devices I dreamed up with the help of Russel Pryor, our graphic designer.
 Meanwhile, I'd sincerely appreciate hearing your comments on this post–please feel free to share in the space below.
 Thanks!